njordhov/govalert/README.md

     http://www.elasticsearch.org/guide/reference/api/

-GovAlert creates a default index called 'gov'.
+GovAlert creates a default index called 'gov':

     $ curl -XPUT 'http://localhost:9200/gov/'

 Substitute 'http://localhost:9200' in the examples with the URL for your ElasticSearch cluster, and 'gov' with your index name if different.